NINJAREABL/churn-prediction/README.md

-# Stop the Churn - Customer Churn Prediction System
+# Customer Churn Prediction System

 A comprehensive churn prediction system with an interactive Streamlit dashboard that helps identify customers at risk of churning.